Anolis proboscis: Reproduction

-Anolis Proboscis reproduces oviparously.
+Anolis proboscis reproduces oviparously.
 In captivity, females lay a single egg, which is incubated for roughly 165 days (5.5 months).
-Interestingly, males are born with a proboscis already formed, which lengthens as they develop.
+Males are born with a proboscis already formed, which lengthens as they develop.

-Conflict between Males
+Conflict between males

 Male agonistic behaviors can occur when two males attempt to court the same female.
 Non-violent agonistic behaviors from males include attempts to display at each other, chase the other male away, open their mouths to display teeth, arch their neck, raise their backs and probosces, and keep their heads down.
 They may also bring their rostral appendages against each other's faces, touching the opposing male with the tip or their snout, or perform slow tail undulations.
 Further, the males have been observed performing a movement resembling a push-up, whereby he moves his body forward with his head and tail down, and then back, raising his head and tail in the process.
 During this display, the male's dewlaps will be extended, the tail curled up, and the proboscis straight.
 These behaviors are intended to scare away the other males, potentially by making the male appear larger.
 They have also been recorded turning sideways and straightening out their body, extending their tongues, perhaps to accentuate their body length.
 Violent agonistic behaviors can include biting and pushing of other males.
 Agonistic behaviors can last as long as it takes for the other male to stop attempting courtship.
 Unlike many other reptile species with prominent proboscises, A. proboscis does not use the appendage as a weapon, and may even attempt to protect it when fighting.
 During violent male-male interactions, the proboscis remains lifted, and some specimens bear scars, suggesting the appendage can be injured.
 In general, the species appears to be less aggressive than other kinds of anoles, which falls in line with the behavior of other twig ecomorphs.
 Unlike species like A. marcanoi or A. carolinensis, there are far fewer attempts at biting or "jaw locking" during male-male conflict.